-To assist in the sustainable development of hydropower projects IFC maintains a Hydro Advisory website (including assistance to financial institutions by providing diagnostic tools and environmental and social guidelines to help lower risk when lending to hydropower companies and support banks in making sustainable investments that yield benefits for the local people, the environment, and investors. (http://www.ifc.org/wps/wcm/connect/Industry_EXT_Content/IFC_External_Corporate_Site/Hydro+Advisory)
+To assist in the sustainable development of hydropower projects IFC supported Ministry of Forests and Environment to develop the Nepal Hydropower EIA Guideline13 to guide practitioners, regulators and developers in the industry understand in detail the importance of several existing gaps like meaningful engagement of stakeholders, adequate definition of areas of influence and study areas, sufficient identification of baseline studies, knowledge on identifying and quantifying impacts, need of precision on impact predictions, and suitable alternatives analysis.
+IFC also maintains a Hydro Advisory website14 (including assistance to financial institutions by providing diagnostic tools and environmental and social guidelines to help lower risk when lending to hydropower companies and support banks in making sustainable investments that yield benefits for the local people, the environment, and investors.